-- Making sure that applications are processed on time, no later than the School's published deadline - Ensuring that full supporting evidence is in place before an on-line application is processed - Reviewing the evidence before an on-line application is processed, ensuring that the candidate meets the criteria for the respective arrangements - Holding all supporting evidence and presenting this to JCQ Centre Inspectors upon request - Liaising with departments, the Director of Studies and the Heads of Lower and Middle School or the Head of Sixth Form to ensure that the agreed Access Arrangements have been put in place before the candidates' first examination (e.g. internal school examinations).
+- making sure that applications are processed on time, no later than the published deadline; - ensuring that full supporting evidence is in place before an on-line application is processed; - reviewing the evidence before an on-line application is processed, ensuring that the candidate meets the criteria for the respective arrangements; - holding all supporting evidence and presenting this to JCQ Centre Inspectors upon request - liaising with departments, the Director of Studies and the Heads of Lower and Middle School or the Head of Sixth Form to ensure that the agreed Access Arrangements have been put in place before the candidates' first examination (e.g. internal school examinations).

-External assessors must:
+Assessors must:

-- Record the results of tests completed indicating that the impairment has a substantial and long term adverse effect on the candidate's performance - Use age appropriate, nationally standardised and up-to-date tests appropriate to the individual - Report the results of their assessment in Part 2 of Form 8 - Assist the Head of Learning Support in the decision making process about EAA - Provide the School with evidence of their qualifications
+- record the results of tests completed indicating that the impairment has a substantial and long term adverse effect on the candidate's performance; - use current editions of nationally standardised tests appropriate to the individual; - report the results of their assessment in Part 2 of Form 8; - provide the School with evidence of their qualifications before assessing any candidate.